esneiderfjaimes/githooks-plugin/README.md

 # Git Hooks Installer Gradle Plugin

 A lightweight Gradle plugin that automatically installs Git hooks from your project's `hooks/` directory into `.git/hooks/`, with executable permissions.
+Includes support for uninstalling hooks and optional configuration.

 ---